Frequently Asked Questions, answered by May

 My friend/family member is unwell, but they will not see someone.
 Can I force them to come and see you?

-While it can be heartbreaking to see loved ones hurting, it can be difficult to motivate them to seek help.
+No. While it can be heartbreaking to see loved ones hurting, it can be difficult to motivate them to seek help.
 There are a number of reasons why people find it difficult to seek support.
-People may not know that their situation is problematic.
-Even if they do, feelings like resentment, shame, guilt and vulnerability can make someone less likely to seek assistance.
-Sometimes, clients who are concerned about a loved one may seek a psychologist to learn more about a mental health condition and practice skills that will help.
+However, participation in our services must be voluntary.

 Adolescents who are of an age to provide informed consent can decide if they want to engage.
 If they do not, then sessions will be terminated.
-If a child is under the age of 13, his/her parents or guardians will likely be involved in the therapy as many behavioural strategies require parent and school support to achieve generalisation.
+If a child is under the age of 13, the parents or guardians will likely be involved in the therapy as many behavioural strategies require parent and school support to be effective.

-While it can be heartbreaking to see loved ones hurting, it can be difficult to motivate them to seek help.
+No. While it can be heartbreaking to see loved ones hurting, it can be difficult to motivate them to seek help.
 There are a number of reasons why people find it difficult to seek support.
-People may not know that their situation is problematic.
-Even if they do, feelings like resentment, shame, guilt and vulnerability can make someone less likely to seek assistance.
-Sometimes, clients who are concerned about a loved one may seek a psychologist to learn more about a mental health condition and practice skills that will help.
+However, participation in our services must be voluntary.

 Adolescents who are of an age to provide informed consent can decide if they want to engage.
 If they do not, then sessions will be terminated.
-If a child is under the age of 13, his/her parents or guardians will likely be involved in the therapy as many behavioural strategies require parent and school support to achieve generalisation.
+If a child is under the age of 13, the parents or guardians will likely be involved in the therapy as many behavioural strategies require parent and school support to be effective.

 Can I say hello if I see you around?